theharmy/OverKeys/docs/advanced/kanata-integration.md

    }
    ```

-5. Save the file and return to Preferences
+6. Save the file
-6. Toggle on **Connect to Kanata**
+7. Toggle the **Connect to Kanata** option off then on again to apply changes

 ### Configuring Kanata